PentaRogueViking/woocommerce-ios/README.md

     We use Ruby to manage the third party dependencies and other tools and automation.

-2. Clone project in the folder of your preference
+2. Clone project in the folder of your preferenc

     ```bash
     git clone https://github.com/woocommerce/woocommerce-ios.git